rfhussain/Running-a-Spark-Job-on-AWS-Cluster/README.md

 So, for this specific piece of code, a clustured environment is necessary.
 As a matter of fact, in Data Science, we tend to encounter Datasets which are often huge, if you don't have a clustered environment setup then AWS is a good option.
 #### But only in a case if you pay extra attention to terminating your clusters after the job is over.

-Below is the step by step example of how I did it.
+Below are details about how I did it.

 - [The Data Science Perspective](the-prespective.md)
 - [The Dataset](the-dataset.md)